Rosa von Praunheim: Career

 American film critic Joe Hoeffner wrote in an article about the twelve most important queer films: "Many films have been called revolutionary, but It Is Not the Homosexual... truly earns that description.
 The breakout film by director and activist Rosa von Praunheim (aka Holger Mischwitzky) became a foundational text of the German gay rights movement, and its call for liberation reverberated through the history of queer cinema."
 This movie found great resonance internationally.
 Some artists have referred to the film, for example Bruce LaBruce with the short film collection It Is Not the Pornographer That Is Perverse...
 (2018).

-A prolific and controversial filmmaker, von Praunheim has centered his directorial efforts in documentaries featuring gay-related themes.
+A prolific and controversial filmmaker, von Praunheim centred his directorial efforts on documentaries featuring gay-related themes.
 In the early 1970s, he lived for some time in the United States where he made a series of documentaries about the post-Stonewall American gay scene.
 In Army of Lovers or Revolt of the Perverts (1979) he took on the American gay and lesbian movement from the 1950s until the late 1970s.
 He was also interested in the underground theater in New York City, which was the focus of some of his films of this period including Underground and Emigrants (1976).
 In 1979, von Praunheim won a German Film Award for Tally Brown, New York, a documentary about American singer and actress Tally Brown, who died in 1989.
 In the USA von Praunheim worked with camera people like Jeff Preiss, Mike Kuchar and Juliana Wang.

 Back in Berlin, he made feature films such as Our Corpses Are Still Alive (1981) and Red Love (1982).
 In 1983, von Praunheim's revolutionary film City of Lost Souls (1983) with Jayne County and Angie Stardust was released: "This riotous and massively ahead-of-its-time intersectional queer-punk musical has gone on to greatly influence transgender politics."
 (Australian Centre for the Moving Image) These films were shown at film festivals worldwide.
 His feature film Horror Vacui won the Los Angeles Film Critics Association Award for best experimental film in 1985.
 Anita: Dances of Vice (1987), the life story of a scandalous nude dancer in Berlin in the 1920s, attracted international attention.
 The film was shown, for example, at New York Film Festival and Chicago International Film Festival.